aviary_banner

 The Tree Swallow (Iridoprocne bicolor) is a 5 to 6-1/4 inch swallow found from Alaska, through Canada to California.
 It is steely blue-black or green-black above and solid white below.
-This bird is tireless in its endless circular glides in its pursuit of insects.
+This bird is tireless in its endless circutree_swallowlar glides in its pursuit of insects.

 As the Tree Swallow flies, it constantly calls with a series of twittering notes.